-This piece was done a few months back for Copro Gallery’s “Espionage Miami” show.
+This piece was done a while back for Copro Gallery’s “Espionage Miami” show.
 It started out as a tiny piece of chicken scratch done several months prior that sat around collecting dust until I felt I was ready to more fully realize it.
 I have a gang load of vague scribbles that I keep and every now and then flip through them to see if any jump out.
 Most probably won’t turn into anything.
 But you never know.

 |Said chicken scratch, and slightly more refined chicken scratch.|